-I have to admit, Jenny Craig vs. Nutrisystem is, by far, the most interesting comparison I’ve done to date.
-Since both services offer weight loss programs with their own set of advantages, it was a tough call, but Nutrisystem managed to bag more wins than Jenny Craig to be crowned the overall winner in the end.
+Jenny Craig vs. Nutrisystem is, by far, the most interesting comparison I’ve done to date.
+Both services offer weight loss programs with their own set of advantages, and both are very different in many ways from more generalized meal delivery services.

-In this review, I compare several aspects of these popular weight loss meal delivery services including dietary preferences, menu variety, pricing, and more.
+In this review, I compare several aspects of these popular weight-loss meal delivery services including dietary preferences, menu variety, pricing, and more.
+It was a tough call, but Nutrisystem bagged more wins than Jenny Craig to be crowned the overall winner in the end.

 Jenny Craig and Nutrisystem are complete weight loss programs that offer a pre-designed diet plan along with meals.
 The plans are designed differently for men and women based on the caloric requirements of each.

 Both Jenny Craig and Nutrisystem provide single-serving portion-controlled prepared meals with supplemental snacks and shakes.
 With either Jenny Craig or Nutrisystem, most of your food intake will come from your weekly shipment.